Silence-Rain/Algorithmic_Programming_Practice/Leetcode/array/solution.md

-# Solution of Array's Problem
+# Solution of Array's Problems

 ### Easy